AlfrescoLabs/chef-alfresco/README.md

 Projects Using chef-alfresco
 ---
-* [alfresco-boxes](https://github.com/maoo/alfresco-boxes) is a Packer implementation that creates Virtualbox and AWS AMIs with the all-in-one Alfresco stack
+* [alfresco-boxes](https://github.com/maoo/alfresco-boxes) is a collection of Vagrant/Packer definitions that runs/creates Virtualbox and AWS AMIs with different Alfresco stack architectures/platforms.

 Dependencies
 ---